-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 },

-package.json.
+Note the dependencies list got updated automatically.
 If you wanted to install a package without saving it in

-package.json, just use
+package.json, just use the

 --no-save argument.

-Let’s assume you have cloned your project source code to a another machine and we want to install the dependencies.
+Let’s assume you’ve cloned your project source code to a another machine and we want to install the dependencies.
 Let’s delete the

-node_modules folder first then execute
+node_modules folder first, then execute

-npm install
+npm install:

-$ rm -R node-modules
+$ rm -R node_modules

 project@1.0.0 /home/sitepoint/project